Anthrocon/www/content/Frequently Asked Questions/wireless-internet/index.md

 # Wireless Internet Questions

 The David L. Lawrence Convention Center is offering wireless internet access for a fee, which is per device, accessible anywhere within the building.
-The wireless options include:

-**Premium 2 Mbps per device**

-- $6.95 per day per device
-- $12.95 per device for convention duration

-**Exhibit 5 Mbps per device**

-- $9.99 per day per device
-- $29.99 per device for convention duration

 **How do I sign up?**

-You can do so on-site.
-Select a “DLCC/SHOWNETS” access point.
-Launch your browser if it does not launch automatically, select The Anthrocon Special, and follow the online instructions.
-You may use a credit card as payment.
+Connect to .DLCC_Premium and enjoy a flat rate $10 for 24 hours of access to wifi internet all around the convention center.

 **What is covered for Dealers?**